Custodial symmetry, Georgi-Machacek model, and other scalar extensions

 To be precise, the Yukawa interaction in the SM breaks the CS and once the radiative corrections are incorporated, the $\rho$-parameter shifts from unity, the dominant contribution coming from the top quark loop and being proportional to $m_t^2$.
 One defines the parameter $\rho_0$ to absorb this correction so that in the SM, $\rho_0$ is unity by definition.
 The experimental value is close to unity~\cite{ParticleDataGroup:2020ssz}:

 so CS must be close to an exact symmetry of nature.
 This has led to the construction of possible extensions of the scalar sector of the SM that respect CS.
 The Two-Higgs doublet model (2HDM) \cite{Branco:2011iw} is a well-known example.
-Any arbitrary SU(2) scalar multiplet does not respect CS, but one can arrange more than one such multiplets in such a way that CS is respected.
+It is also possible to include larger multiplets of scalars in a way that CS is respected.
 The most famous example of this genre is the Georgi-Machacek (GM) model \cite{Georgi:1985nv}, where a complex triplet and a real triplet of scalars engender $\rho=1$ at the tree-level.
 Effects and consequences of CS in 2HDM \cite{Grzadkowski:2010dj, Haber:2010bw}, multi-Higgs doublet models \cite{Solberg:2018aav}, and GM model \cite{Gunion:1990dt, Chiang:2012cn, Blasi:2017xmc, Keeshan:2018ypw} have been discussed in the literature.
 Examples of more CS-conserving models may be found in Ref.~\cite{Logan:2015xpa}.